 Wokingham Enterprises Ltd (WEL) is a company wholly owned and set up by Wokingham Borough Council for the purpose of enabling the regeneration of the town centre of Wokingham.
-The 2012/13 accounts will be the third to incorporate summary group accounts for WEL which are presented in notes 52 to 59 of the Financial Statements.
-The main trading activity is that of property investment.
-The income was derived from the assets acquired in June 2010, which comprised a number of retail units collectively known as Peach Place.
-These assets were purchased with the assistance of a loan of approximately £9m from the Council in 2010/11.
-However, WEL sold all of its trading assets to Wokingham Borough for £9.405m in March 2013, and the £9.405m receipts were used by WEL to largely repay their loan from the Council.
+The 2013/14 accounts will be the fourth to incorporate summary group accounts for WEL which are presented in notes 52 to 59 of the Financial Statements.
+The main purpose of WEL was the trading activity of property investment.
+However, WEL sold all of its trading assets to Wokingham Borough Council in March 2013, and the £9.405m receipts were used by WEL to repay most of their loan from the Council.
+As at 31 March 2014, WEL is not undertaking any trading activity.

 Optalis Ltd is a company wholly owned and set up by Wokingham Borough Council to provide community care services to members of the public on behalf of the Council and to the private sector.
-The company was established in June 2011 and the 2012/13 accounts will be the second to incorporate summary accounts for Optalis Ltd. The company issued 50,000 £1 shares in 2012/13 which the Council subscribed to in full and paid for in April 2013
+The company was established in June 2011 and the 2013/14 accounts will be the third to incorporate summary accounts for Optalis Ltd. The company issued 50,000 £1 shares in 2012/13 which the Council subscribed to in full and paid for in April 2013.
+Optalis established two companies in 2013/14 whose main purpose is provision of care services, and these are 100% owned by Optalis.

 Wokingham Housing Ltd is a company wholly owned and set up by Wokingham Borough Council to provide housing services to members of the public on behalf of the Council.
-The company was established in 2011 but did not trade for most of 2011/12, but it became operational in 2012/13.
-The company produced its first set of accounts in 2012/13 and the 2012/13 Group Accounts are the first to include Wokingham Housing Ltd accounts.
+The company was established in 2011 and it became operational in 2012/13.
+The company produced its first set of accounts in 2012/13 and the 2013/14 Group Accounts are the second to include Wokingham Housing Ltd accounts.
 Wokingham Housing issued 1,000,000 £1 shares in 2012/13 which the Council subscribed to, and paid for, in full.
-The cash received has been used to fund construction works during 2012/13
+The cash was used to fund construction works during 2012/13.
+Wokingham Housing issued a further 899,000 £1 shares in 2013/14 which the Council subscribed to, and paid for, in full.
+The cash received has also been used to fund construction of housing.
+Wokingham Housing set up a 100% owned subsidiary in 2013, Loddon Homes Ltd, whose main purpose is the construction and subsequent management of specific housing developments on behalf of Wokingham Housing Ltd.